In this article...

 27. The Court finds there is clear and convincing evidence that the child was conceived as the result of sexual abuse, and the victim is the one petitioning for termination.

-28. Serve the Parent with the Petition and Notice of Hearing: You will need to have the Petition, Notice, and Notice of the Termination Hearing given to the parent whose rights are being terminated, or place the notices in the paper if they cannot be located.
-If publishing notice in a newspaper, it must be run in a newspaper reasonably expected to provide notice to the parent once a week for two consecutive weeks, at the latest three days prior to the termination hearing.
+28. Serve the Parent with the Petition and Notice of Hearing: You will need to have the Petition, Notice, and Notice of the Termination Hearing given to the parent whose rights are being terminated or place the notices in the paper if they cannot be located.
+If publishing notice in a newspaper, it must be run in a newspaper reasonably expected to provide notice to the parent once a week for two consecutive weeks, at the latest three days before the termination hearing.

 29. Enter a Default Judgment: If the parent does not enter an answer in the required time (20 days after being served or public notice was provided in a newspaper), enter a Motion for Default requesting that the rights of the absent parent be terminated as they have not answered the petition.